EmceeCiao/mako-fast-reads/doc/read_only_fast_path.md

     - Calls `Transaction::start()`.
     - Calls `set_read_only_fast_path(true)`.
     - Calls `acquireReadTimestamp()` so `read_timestamp_` is set before any reads.
-  - Make this helper available to benchmarks/examples that want to **explicitly** opt into the fast path, but do not require higher layers to call it in order for the fast path to be used (auto‑promotion at commit will cover implicit read‑only txns).
+  - Make this helper available to benchmarks/examples that want to **explicitly** opt into the fast path.
+We deliberately do **not** rely on automatic “no‑writes ⇒ fast‑path” promotion at commit, because that complicates correctness and was observed to cause recursion/loop issues when the fast path must fall back.
   - Ensure `Transaction::start()` resets `is_read_only_fast_path_` and `read_timestamp_` (already true today).

 - **Current code status:**